-One part of creating a data platform and pipelines is to choose data stores, which is the topic of this course.
+One part of creating a data platform and pipelines is to choose data stores, which is the topic of this training.

 Here, we will look into relational databases and NoSQL databases as well as data warehouses and data lakes.
 This way, you learn when to use the different databases and storages and how to incorporate them into your pipeline.

-After this course you know how to store your data and how to actually choose the right data storage for your purpose.
+After this training you know how to store your data and how to actually choose the right data storage for your purpose.
 It helps you to understand the differences between the storage types and to make good decisions in your future work as a Data Engineer.
-In later courses I will also apply specific data stores out of the different categories.
+In later trainings I will also apply specific data stores out of the different categories.